himedlooff/doxray/README.md

 ##### Merging

-Preprocessor and compiled files are automatically "merged" if their comments are identical.
+With Dox-ray you can parse a compiled CSS file and a bunch of Less source files all at once.
+Dox-ray will automatically try to match the comments from the compiled CSS to the comments from the Less files.
 This is handy when you want access to both the Less and CSS.
 You can disable this feature with `merge: false` in the options.

+To utilize this feature pass an array to Dox-ray, making usre that the first item is the compiled CSS file.

 ```js
 var docs = doxray(['styles.css', 'styles.less'], {